mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

 ---
 title: "Developer setup"
 heading: "Set up your development environment"
-description: "Find out how to set up your development environment for building, running, and testing the Mattermost."
+description: "Find out how to set up your development environment for building, running, and testing Mattermost."
 weight: 1
 aliases:
   - /contribute/server/developer-setup